mukhal/mukhal.github.io/_posts/2020-7-30-ACL2020-highlights.md

 # Keynote talks

 I enjoyed all three keynote talks.
-Here, I will summarize the first keynote by Kathleen Mckeon on **Rewriting the Past: Assessing the Field through the Lens of Language Generation**.
+Here, I conclude by summarizing the first keynote by Kathleen Mckeon on **Rewriting the Past: Assessing the Field through the Lens of Language Generation**.
 Honeslty, it was an engaging talk that went over the history of NLP models starting from the 1980s.
 Interestingly, the talk took the form of a series on interviews done by Mckeon with key contributors in the field.
-Starting with the **present**, Mckeon asked her interviewees *what is the greatest achievement of neural nets in NLP?* The main answers were:
+Starting with the **present**, which is highly characterized by deep neural models.
+Mckeon asked her interviewees ***what is the greatest achievement of neural nets in NLP?** The main answers were:
-    * Can be used by millions of users
+* Can be operated by almost anyone as they do not need linguistic knowledge
-    * Does not need linguistic knowledge
+* Learnign from raw data

-*Why do they work well?*
+**Why do they work well?**
 * The learn good represenations of word semantics
 * attention!
 * They fit a highly non-linear function to the data.

 Now for the **past**:
-    * 1980s: focus was on linguistics, centering theory, philosophy, and intent
+* **1980s**: focus was on linguistics, centering theory, philosophy, and intent
-    * 1990s: focus on data analysis at larger scale, using coropora to analyze word choice and constraints.
+* **1990s**: focus on data analysis at larger scale, using coropora to analyze word choice and constraints.
-    * 1990s- 2000s: the rise of statistical NLP: mutual information models, jaccard index, and moving to classical machine learning (SVM, Naive Bayes, etc)
+* **1990s - 2000s**: the rise of statistical NLP: mutual information models, jaccard index, and moving to classical machine learning (SVM, Naive Bayes, etc)

-Lastly for the **future**, she asked *what is deep learning not suited for?*:
+Lastly for the **future**, she asked **what is deep learning not suited for?**:
 * constraint on choice in language generation: while we speak with a purpose, say what we mean, and plan our longer speaches, nerual NLG do not.
 * they still generate non-truthful generations
 * they leverage spurious correlations in the dataset

-*How about the data?*:
+**How about the data?**
 * we still need to investigate how good is the data we are training on
 * Why is the model doing what it is doing?

-We also need to learn from other disciplines: psychology, neuroscience, and cognitive science, etc. We need to study more *worthy* and harder tasks such as summarization of very long documents, and working on small data.
+We also need to learn from **other disciplines**: psychology, neuroscience, and cognitive science, etc. We need to study more *worthy* and harder tasks such as summarization of very long documents, and working on small data.